 My umbrella landed upside down so when I did pick it up and I put it over my head it dumped dirty parking lot water on me.
 I was probably glowing from motor oil.

-I limped to the front entrance because with the rain and me being pissed off, it felt like I was carrying an elephant around in the carrier.
+I limped to the front entrance of the pediatrician’s office because with the rain and me being pissed off, it felt like I was carrying an elephant around in the baby carrier.
 When I got inside the office, I looked for one of those bags where you put your wet umbrella, but there were none.
 Instead I just let that umbrella drip as I signed him in.
 Maybe they were hoping someone would slip so they could get an extra patient on the books.

 Unfortunately, a minivan decided to pull up and wait for me to put my large baby in the back of my SUV in the pouring rain because they wanted to give me extreme anxiety and hate my life more than I already did.

 I once again attempted to awkwardly prop the umbrella between my body and the top of the car while placing Simon’s carrier in the backseat.
-Somehow between the ground and my grunting to thrust his carrier into the back of the car, his foot got stuck in the bottom of my dress.
+Somehow between the ground and my grunting to thrust his carrier into the back of the car, his foot got stuck in the bottom hem of my dress.
 My dress was pretty much up to my chest before I felt the breeze and rain on my skin.
-My beautiful, stretch marked stomach skin.
+My beautiful, stretch-marked, saggy, double c-section stomach skin.

 This is a true apology to everyone that got a free show that day.
 I know it wasn’t pretty.

 I climbed back into the front seat as quickly as possible because the maroon Honda Odyssey gave zero fucks that I was in distress and continued to wait on me.
 I tried to close my umbrella out the half-closed door.
 Somehow as I pulled it into the car, it got stuck in the steering wheel and popped back open unexpectedly, showering me in dirty water.
-I once again said screw it, threw it in my passenger’s side seat and closed my door so that damn maroon Odyssey could pull into the parking space next to me.
+I literally yelled, “Fuck it!”, threw the umbrella in my passenger’s seat and closed my door so that damn maroon Odyssey could pull into the parking space next to me.

 If you drive a maroon Honda Odyssey, you suck.